 Keep the area around your plants free of weeds.
 Weeds compete with surrounding plants for food, water and light.
-Walk around the garden periodically and pull weeds, including the roots, as soon as you see them Remove spent flowers as blooms fade to encourage continuous flowering.
-Trim any dead, damaged, or unsightly growth as needed to maintain an attractive appearance.
-In late fall or early spring, cut each plant back to six inches or less.
-New growth will emerge as spring temperatures rise.
+Walk around the garden periodically and pull weeds, including the roots, as soon as you

 Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
 Resume fertilizing when new growth appears in spring.